 Why is a wet nose important?

-Dogs can smell up to 10,000 times better than humans, and their wet nose is vital to their survival.
+Dogs can smell up to 10,000 times better than humans, and their cold, wet nose is vital to their survival.
 Scent is your dog’s primary sense—in fact, the olfactory region of their brain is 40 times larger than a human’s!
 Dogs are constantly experiencing the world around them by processing the smells in their environment.

 A healthy dog’s nose is wet because of a thin layer of mucus secreted by their nasal lining; scent particles are more easily trapped on this damp surface than a dry one.
 Frequent nose-licking also helps to keep their snout moist, and pulls those trapped scent particles into the dog’s mouth, where olfactory glands receive the smelly intel.
 Working dogs use their wet noses to detect bombs, drugs, missing people, even bed bugs, but even house pets rely on a healthy nose for optimal sniffing performance.